Why TV Time Can Mean Quality Family Time

 Do you think television can be a positive force for the family or are you on the anti-TV side?
 Share your thoughts below in the comments section.

-Featured Image – Personal Creations / CC by 2.0
+Featured Image courtesy of Personal Creations / via Flickr CC by 2.0 used with permission.